 - Occupational overuse of a joint.
 For example, OA of the knee may be more common in elite athletes and elbow OA may be more common in people working with pneumatic drills.

 Who develops osteoarthritis?

 Osteoarthritis (OA) causes joint pain in around 8.5 million people in the UK.

 - Primary OA develops in previously healthy joints.
-Most cases develop in people aged over 50.
-By the age of 65, at least half of people have some OA in some joint(s).
-It is mild in many cases, but about 1 in 10 people over 65 have a major disability due to OA.
+Most cases develop in people aged over 50 years.
+By the age of 65 years, at least half of people have some OA in some joint(s).
+It is mild in many cases; however, about 1 in 10 people aged over 65 years have a major disability due to OA.
 This is mainly due to OA of one or both hips or knees.

 - Secondary OA develops in joints already affected by previous injury, damage or deformity.
 This can occur in younger people.